-Issue 27.1: Pensions - options for recognising actuarial gains and losses [Staff recommendation changed from Agenda Paper 9C May 2008.]
+Issue 27.1: Pensions - options for recognising actuarial gains and losses [Staff recommendation changed from Agenda Paper 9C May 2008 and staff reasoning amended from Agenda Paper 2B June 2008]

-- 275. Comment letters.
+- 175. Comment letters.
 Allow other options for actuarial gains and losses, in particular recognition outside profit or loss, such as in equity or in other comprehensive income.
-Give SMEs all of the options that an entity has using full IFRSs. - 276.
+Give private entities all of the options that an entity has using full IFRSs. - 176.
 Field tests.
 Only a few field test entities commented but those who did noted that expensing all actuarial gains and losses only had a small effect on profit or loss.
-Therefore, these SMEs were indifferent to whether or not alternative options were allowed for actuarial gains or losses and they considered the approach in Section 27 the easiest. - 277.
+Therefore, these entities were indifferent to whether or not alternative options were allowed for actuarial gains or losses and they considered the approach in Section 27 the easiest. - 177.
 WG recommendation.
-WG members would allow all options for actuarial gains and losses that are permitted by IAS 19 Employee Benefits. - 278.
+WG members would allow all options for actuarial gains and losses that are permitted by IAS 19 Employee Benefits. - 178.
 Staff comment.
 Currently Section 27 requires immediate recognition in profit or loss of all actuarial gains and losses.
 IAS 19 allows the following four options for recognising actuarial gains and losses (IAS 19.92-19.93A): - a.
-Immediate recognition in profit or loss.
+Immediate recognition in profit or loss. - b.

-- b.
 Immediate recognition in other comprehensive income and presentation in a statement of other comprehensive income. - c.
 So-called 'corridor approach' in IAS 19.92, briefly summarised as recognition in profit or loss of the amortisation, over the average working life of the employees participating in a plan, of (a) the excess of (i) 10% of the defined benefit obligation and (ii) 10% of plan assets over (b) cumulative unrecognised actuarial gains and losses. - d.
-Any other systematic method of amortisation that results in faster amortisation than the corridor approach. - 279.
+Any other systematic method of amortisation that results in faster amortisation than the corridor approach. - 179.
 Staff recommendation.
-Of the four methods allowed in IAS 19 for recognition of actuarial gains and losses, immediate recognition in profit or loss or in other comprehensive income are the simplest methods for SMEs to implement as they do not require tracking of data over many years and annual calculations.
-In addition, financial statement users generally have told the Board that they find immediate recognition provides the most understandable and useful information. - 280.
-In Issue G2 (Agenda Paper 9A for the May 2008 Board meeting), staff recommend the removal of the more complex accounting policy options for SMEs for simplicity and clarity.
-At that meeting, the Board decided that, in general, all accounting policy options in full IFRSs should be available to private entities.
-Staff therefore recommends that the four methods allowed in IAS 19.92-93A be allowed as accounting policy options in the IFRS for SMEs.
+Of the four methods allowed in IAS 19 for recognition of actuarial gains and losses, immediate recognition in profit or loss or in other comprehensive income are the simplest methods for private entities to implement as they do not require tracking of data over many years and annual calculations.
+In addition, financial statement users generally have told the Board that they find immediate recognition provides the most understandable and useful information.
+Staff also note that on 27 March 2008, the IASB published for comment a